v923z/micropython-ulab/docs/manual/source/ulab.rst

 at the starting points.
 Returned is the position of the root.

-Two keyword arguments, ``xtol``, and ``maxiter`` can be supplied to control the accuracy, and the number of bisections.
+Two keyword arguments, ``xtol``, and ``maxiter`` can be supplied to control the accuracy, and the number of bisections, respectively.

 .. code::